-Can we trust history, i.e., the study of past events, particularly in human affairs, based primarily upon written documents?
-The answer to that question is yes and no.
+Can we trust the history of the Abrahamic religions, i.e., the study of past events, particularly in human affairs, based primarily upon written documents?
+The answer to that question is no.

 The following is an attempt to set the historical record straight.
 It appears that there may be some funny business concerning the biblical texts of the Abrahamic religions.
 I shall throw the spotlight on the city of Jerusalem.